'Gaming phones' are just flagship phones now

 "Even if you're live broadcasting and playing a graphics-heavy game, your phone runs smoothly," Samsung promises.

 Gaming has become a critical aspect of the smartphone experience.
 Mobile is easily the largest segment of the overall video game market, generating $63.2 billion in 2018, or 47 percent of the industry's global revenue, according to Newzoo.
-Meanwhile, PC and console brought in a bit over $30 billion each.
+Meanwhile, PCs and consoles brought in a bit more than $30 billion each.

-This is a new reality for the industry -- until 2016, mobile games trailed behind PC and console revenue on a worldwide scale.
-Historically, smartphone and tablet games have existed in a bubble separate from the core console and PC markets, featuring a lineup of lower-fidelity and bite-sized titles.
+This is a new reality for the industry: Until 2016, mobile games trailed behind PC and console revenue on a worldwide scale.
+Historically, smartphone and tablet games have existed in a bubble separate from the core console and PC markets, featuring a lineup of lower-fidelity and bite-size titles.
 There's nothing wrong with these made-for-mobile experiences -- in fact, some of them are endlessly creative, innovative and replayable -- but performance-wise, they simply haven't been able to compare to console and PC titles that take advantage of exponentially more powerful hardware.

 That is, until 2019.
 Alongside a massive industry push for seamless, streaming video games and cross-platform play, Samsung's gaming-focused hardware and software efforts signal the beginning of a new age in the mobile market.
-We'll call it the "post-Fortnite era."
+We'll call it the post-Fortnite era.

 In this cartoonish, dance-filled time, mobile gaming is no longer an underdog.
 In fact, it's top of the pack, with a built-in audience of roughly 1 billion people (and growing), and the video game complex is rapidly shifting to meet this new reality.

-Streaming video games has long been an industry pipe dream, but 2019 is poised to be the year it finally, actually takes off.
+Streaming video games have long been an industry pipe dream, but 2019 is poised to be the yearthey finally, actually take off.
 Google, Microsoft, Verizon, NVIDIA, Amazon and other major companies are preparing to launch "Netflix for games" services, and many of them are focused on bringing console experiences to mobile devices.
-Part of the streaming push stems from pure pragmatism -- after years of trying to force game streaming over underpowered networks, the infrastructure is finally in place, particularly with the cloud systems of Google and Microsoft.
+Part of the streaming push stems from pure pragmatism: After years of trying to force game streaming over underpowered networks, the infrastructure is finally in place, particularly with the cloud systems of Google and Microsoft.

 All of this will be supported by the coming 5G revolution.
 Verizon is preparing to launch its 5G service in 30 cities this year, and Samsung just revealed the S10 5G, built specifically to usher in the next generation of mobile devices.
-Verizon isn't the only provider jumping on the 5G train (Hello, Huawei), and Samsung isn't the only hardware manufacturer with plans for a 5G phone line.
+Verizon isn't the only provider jumping on the 5G train (hello, Huawei), and Samsung isn't the only hardware manufacturer with plans for a 5G phone line.

 Cross-platform play is the final milestone of the post-Fortnite era.
-Fortnite is a game so big that it forced Sony, a behemoth of the industry, to do something it really, really didn't want to do -- let PlayStation 4 players join games with folks on Xbox One and Nintendo Switch.
+Fortnite is a game so big that it forced Sony, a behemoth in the industry, to do something it really, really didn't want to do: let PlayStation 4 players join games with folks on Xbox One and Nintendo Switch.
 Fortnite is the only game in existence to support full cross-platform play among PS4, Xbox One, Switch, mobile and PC.
 Rocket League comes close, supporting play among all of those platforms except mobile.

 As the lines blur between mobile and desktop hardware, software will naturally follow suit.
 Already a handful of console-quality games run on mobile, including Fortnite, PUBG Mobile, and the esports title Arena of Valor.
 EA is already looking to bring its latest, greatest game, a battle royale bonanza called Apex Legends, to mobile, complete with cross-play.